Banur

 Banur (also transliterated as Banoor, Binoor and Binor) is a small town in the Punjab state of India.
 It is located in the Sahibzada Ajit Singh Nagar district of Punjab.
-It is about 22 km south of Mohali, 12 kms north of Rajpura and 30 km south west of Chandigarh.
+It is about 22 km south of Mohali, 12 km north of Rajpura and 30 km south west of Chandigarh.
 It is well connected to its district Mohali and the capital City of Chandigarh.
 It is located on the Chandigarh-Patiala National Highway.

 History

 During Mughal times, Banur was a sizeable town along with its neighbour Chatt.
 Banda Singh Bahadur marched from Lohgarh, as the Muslims of Banur used to seize cows and oxen of Hindus and slaughter them in their presence, he reduced Banur to ruins in 1709, on his way to Sirhind-Fategarh.

 Demographics

 In 2011, according to Census India, Banur had a population of 18,775, including 9,889 males and 8,886 females.
 13.4% of the total population were children, and literacy rate was above the state average at nearly 77%.
 In 2011, Banur Municipal Council had total administration over 3,639 households.